loraaaamrita/asset-tracker-angular/README.md

 ​
 ## Running the project on your computer
 ​
 The project can be run locally by copying frontend and the API server files into distinct folders on your computer.
+In addition, a PostgreSQL database must be setup.
+There is a sql script located `/src/assets/asset-tracker.sql'.
+It can be run to setup the required database structure.
+Setting up a PostgreSQL database is outside the scope of this document, for further instructions please visit the <a href https://www.postgresql.org target="_blank">PostgreSQL site</a>

 ​
 NodeJS along with NPM (Node Package Manager) will need to be installed on your computer `https://nodejs.org/en/`.

 ​
 Dependant libraries will need to be installed for both the frontend and the API server.
 To do this, open a terminal session in each of the folders where the files are installed and type `npm install`.

 ​
 Once completed, you will need to start both the frontend application and the API server.

 ​
 To start the frontend application run `ng serve` in the folder where the frontend files are.
 Then you can navigate to `http://localhost:4200/`.

 ​
 To start the API server run `node server` in the folder where the API server files are.

 ​
 In order to properly run the entire application you must have both the frontend and API server running as well as have a valid username and password.

 ​
 Both the API server and the front end can be stopped by holding down the `CTRL` and pressing `c`.
 ​